owncloud-docker/appliance/README.md

 Custom ownCloud Docker image used within the Univention appliance, please don't use this as a regular Docker container!
 For a guide how to get started please take a look at our [documentation](https://doc.owncloud.com/server/latest/admin_manual/appliance/installation/installation.html).

-> **IMPORTANT:** We had to change the behavior of the ownCloud setting for trusted domains.
-Instead of automatic detection, it is now required to set all trusted domains with the environment variable "OWNCLOUD_TRUSTED_DOMAINS".

 ## Quick reference

 - **Where to file issues:**\